medibloc/panacea-core/.gitbook/0-about-panacea/1-data-exchange-protocol/2-How-DEP-works.md

 ## Further Reading

 - For more detailed specification of DEP, see [DEP specifications](../../3-protocol-devs/1-dep-specs/0-overview.md).
+- For more detailed information of data privacy, see [Data Validation](../../3-protocol-devs/1-dep-specs/4-data-validation.md).
+- For more detailed information of deal requirements, see [Data Deal](../../3-protocol-devs/1-dep-specs/2-data-deal.md).
 - For more information about Oracle, see the [Operate Oracle Nodes](../../5-oracles/1-operate-oracle-nodes/0-overview.md).